Table of contents of the article:

 Benefits of Optimizing Time To First Byte

-TTFB is not the same as your website loading time or speed.
-On the contrary, it is a metric to measure the responsiveness of a website to a user's request.
-This distinction assumes considerable importance, considering that studies show that a delay of just 2 seconds in the speed of loading a page can increase bounce rates of 103%.
-This means that if your website loads and users get the first byte as fast as possible, you'll reduce your bounce rate.
+Importantly, TTFB is not identical to the total loading time or speed of a website.
+Rather, it is a measure of a website's responsiveness to a user's request.
+This distinction assumes considerable importance, considering that studies show that a delay of just 2 seconds in the speed of loading a page can increase bounce rates by 103%.
+In other words, if your website starts loading and users get the first byte of data as quickly as possible, you'll be able to significantly reduce your bounce rate.

-The essence of the TTFB concept is to provide users with an instant signal that the requested web page is "Working and will load quickly”.
-This way, users know they are on the right website and the server is processing their request.
+The essence of the TTFB concept is to provide users with an instant signal that the requested web page is “up and running and will load quickly”.
+This ensures users are on the correct website and that the server is actually processing their request.

-TTFB optimization benefits both users and content providers.
+Optimizing TTFB brings considerable benefits to both end users and content providers:

 - Customer engagement and retention: Companies that optimize their website's TTFB are likely to see an increase in engagement and retention from their customers.
-This is because users are less likely to leave due to delays or slow loading times.
-As already mentioned in the point above, this has a very positive impact on the business of companies and especially in ecommerce.
+This is because users are less likely to leave a website due to delays or slow loading times.
+This has a very positive impact on the business of companies, especially for e-commerce.

-- Optimal core web vitals score.
-With the advent of the Google Core Web Vitals, this factor also becomes decisive from an SEO perspective, being i Core Web Vitals they represent an important factor (but not the only one) for positioning in search results.
+- Optimal score in Core Web Vitals: with the advent of Google Core Web Vitals, the optimization of TTFB becomes a determining factor also from an SEO point of view.
+In fact, i Core Web Vitals they represent an important factor (but not the only one) for positioning in search results.

 What is a good TTFB value?